Yaariyan (2008 film)

-Yaariyan (ਯਾਰੀਆਂ) is a 2008 Punjabi film, produced by Pinky Basrao starring Gurdas Maan as the male lead and Bhumika Chawla playing his love interest.
+Yaariyan is a 2008 Indian Punjabi film, produced by Pinky Basrao starring Gurdas Maan as the male lead and Bhumika Chawla playing his love interest.
 Directed by Deepak Grewal, the film also stars Om Puri and Gulshan Grover.
 There is also a special appearance by Asrani.

 Plot

 Jasawar (Gurdas Mann) a lawyer from Punjab comes to Canada to work as a lawyer, but was unable to work as a lawyer and does other jobs.
 He falls in love with Simran (Bhumika Chawla).
 He gets involved in an accident and plots an easy money case along with his helping hand Khanna, Gulshan Grover.
 He later finds out that the driver he was suing was the uncle of his lover yet he continues to sue him.